 The PSM Report

-|Every month we issue a letter that
+|Every month or so we

-discusses events and information of interest to the process safety world.
-If you are not on our distribution and would like to receive this letter please register using the "Join Our Mailing List" link at the top of this page. |
+publish a letter that discusses events and information of interest to the process safety world.
+If you are not on our distribution and would like to receive this letter by email please register using the "Join Our EMail List" link at the top of this page. |

 We use "Constant Contact" software to manage our mailings and to provide both opt-out capability and protection against spam.